 There’s a disturbing trend that’s seemingly reaching every corner of the globe.
 A veritable tidal wave of populism, nationalism (particularly of the white variety), and protectionism is crashing down on the United States, the United Kingdom, and yes, even here in Canada.

-would just get their shit together that everything would be okay.
+At the root of the problem seems to be this notion that it’s every person for themselves That somehow if only everyone else would just get their shit together that everything would be okay.
 There are myriad problems with this attitude, but the first thing I notice it is that it does a wonderful job of highlighting a person’s privilege.
 There’s this attitude of, I’m okay, so why aren’t you okay?
 I got what I wanted, sorry about your luck, with an implied or sometimes even whisper-spoken “sucker” tacked onto the end.

 Is this what we’ve become?

 There’s a hole blown in the middle and everyone seems to have been forced to one side or the other, ready and primed to vote for the candidate who promises the loudest and with the most fervor that not only will you get dinner before sex but you’ll get a cigarette after as well.
 One thing is certain, someone is getting screwed and you don’t have to be a member of the party “for the people” or a very stable genius to figure out who.